maxwestphal/SEPM.PUB/docs/index.md

 ## SIMPle: Simultaneous Inference of Multiple Proportions

-*tbc*
+Forthcoming...

 # References

 - **Westphal & Brannath (2019, SMMR):** Westphal, M. and Brannath, W. Evaluation of multiple prediction models: a novel view on model selection and performance assessment.
 Statistical Methods in Medical Research, forthcoming 2019.
-- **Westphal & Brannath (2019, ICML):** Westphal, M. and Brannath, W. Improving Model Selection by Employing the Test Data.
+- [**Westphal & Brannath (2019, ICML):**](http://proceedings.mlr.press/v97/westphal19a.html) Westphal, M. and Brannath, W. Improving Model Selection by Employing the Test Data.
 In Proceedings of the 36th International Conference on Machine
-Learning, Long Beach, California, PMLR 97, forthcoming 2019.
+Learning, Long Beach, California, PMLR 97, 2019.